tyzhou05/tyzhou06.github.io/index.md

 ---

 <p>
   Hi!
-I'm Tony, a soon-to-be freshman at the University of Washington, Seattle from San Jose, CA. As I'm not  quite sure what I want to study yet as I'm interested in a lot of different things, I thought I'd take the time this summer to revamp my personal website, so here I am!
+I'm Tony, from San Jose, CA, but soon to be a freshman at the University of Washington, Seattle.
+As I'm not  quite sure what I want to study yet, I thought I'd take the time this summer to revamp my personal website and document all my interests, so here I am!
 In my free time, I like playing chess, cooking, climbing, and many more things that don't alliterate with c.
 </p>

 <p>